franciscop/franciscop.github.io/blog/the-future-of-serverjs/readme.md

 ]);
 ```

-Now I am in a point where I *really* want to make `server@2` and I have many ideas after hundreds (thousands?) of hours of experimentation and trying several frameworks in front-end and back-end:
+Now I am in a point where I *really* want to make `server@2` and I have many ideas after thousands of hours of experimentation and trying several frameworks in both the front-end and the back-end:

 ```js
 // Example with my idea for server@2: